Tom Ugly's Point Reserve Upgrade

 Changes and improvements

-Our team has completed the concept design for the new seawall.
+Our team has finalised the design for the new seawall.
 This design includes:

 New revetment and parapet wall